-The ratings of PHL reflect its balance sheet strength, which AM Best categorizes as very weak, as well as its weak operating performance, limited business profile and appropriate enterprise risk management.
+The ratings downgrade of KICO reflects its balance sheet strength, which AM Best categorizes as adequate, as well as its strong operating performance, limited business profile and appropriate enterprise risk management (ERM).